buildkite/agent/README.md

 bash -c "`curl -sL https://raw.github.com/buildboxhq/buildbox-agent/master/install.sh`"
 ```

+If you'd prefer not to run this install script, you can read the [manual installation guide]()

 The bootstrap script is by default installed to: `$HOME/.buildbox/bootstrap.sh`

 Once installed, you should now be able to run the agent